Updated for 2014

 Workers are usually:

 - Short-term Casual Workers hired directly by the Employer (often with a written contract and usually paid via PAYE, with tax and national insurance contributions deducted) – Casual Workers are not usually part of the permanent workforce but supply their services on an irregular or flexible basis or have a ‘minimum guaranteed hours’ or ‘zero hours’ contract.
-For further information on Zero Hours Contracts see our new Guide here.
+For further information on Zero Hours Contracts, and whether casual workers ever become employees, see our new Guide here.
 For more information on working out if you are a Casual Worker click here

 In addition, there are also Home-workers (or Piece-Workers) who have more limited rights than normal ‘workers’.
 See our Guide to what Employment Rights you have here.